-Additionally, TECO contends that the information contained in Form 423-2(a) line ★ 1-3 at columns H, J and L is entitled to confidential treatment.
-TECO argues that if the original invoice price, column H, is made public, a competitor can subtract the original invoice price from the publicly disclosed F.O.B. price at Gannon Station and thereby determine the segmented terminalling and ocean barge transportation cost or rail rate.
-Disclosure of these transportation costs would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
-366.093(3)(d), Florida Statutes.
-TECO contends that the information in column J, like that contained in column H, would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price at Gannon Station.
-This could be done by subtracting the base price per ton from he F.O.B.
-Plant price at Gannon Station, thereby revealing the terminalling and ocean barge rate or rail rate. disclosure would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+Additionally, TECO contends that the information contained in Form 423-2(a) lines 1-2 at columns H, J and L is entitled to confidential treatment.
+TECO argues that if the original invoice price, column H, is made public, a competitor can subtract the original invoice price from the publicly disclosed F.O.B. price at

+Gannon Station and thereby determine the segmented terminalling and ocean barge transportation cost or rail rate.
+Disclosure of these transportation costs "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
+TECO contends that information in column J, like that contained in column H, would enable a competitor to "back into" the segmented transportation cost using the publicly disclosed delivered price at Gannon This could be done by subtracting the base price per ton Station. from he F.O.B.
+Plant price at Gannon Station, thereby revealing the terminalling and ocean barge rate or rail rate. disclosure "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
+Section 366.093(3)(d), Florida Statutes.
 TECO asserts that the information in column L, lines 1-2 also requires confidential treatment because if it is publicly disclosed, it would enable a competitor to back into the segmented terminalling or ocean barge transportation costs or rail rate using the already publicly disclosed F.O.B. plant price of coal at Gannon Station.
-Such disclosure would impair the efforts of Tampa Electric "to contract for goods and services on favorable terms."
+Such disclosure "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.

 TECO asserts that the information contained in Form 423-2(b) lines 1-3 columns G, I, K, L, M, N, O and P also requires confidential treatment.
-Specifically, TECO argues that the information contained in column G, effective purchase price, if disclosed, would impair its efforts "to contract for goods and services on favorable terms."
+Specifically, TECO argues that the information contained in column G, effective purchase price, if disclosed, "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 Disclosure of the effective purchase price per ton would enable a competitor to "back into" the segmented transportation costs using the publicly disclosed F.O.B. plant price for coal at Gannon Station.
-This would be done by subtracting the effective purchase price per ton from the F.O.B. plant price per ton at Gannon Station, thereby revealing the terminalling and ocean barge TECO argues that disclosure of the rail rate per ton would adversely affect the ability of TECO and its affiliate to negotiate favorable rail rates with the various railroads serving areas in the vicinity of TECO's coal suppliers.
+This would be done by subtracting the effective purchase price per ton from the F.O.B. plant price per ton at Gannon Station, thereby revealing the terminalling and ocean barge rate.
+TECO argues that disclosure of the rail rate per ton would adversely affect the ability of TECO and its affiliate to negotiate favorable rail rates with the various railroads serving areas in the vicinity of TECO's coal suppliers.
 Disclosure of the rail rates paid would effectively eliminate any leverage and lead to higher rail rates.
 This would work to the ultimate detriment of TECO and its customers.
-Accordingly, TECO argues, disclosure of this information woild impair its efforts "to contract for goods and services on favorable terms."
+Accordingly, TECO argues, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-TECO argues that the information in lines 1-2 of columns K through P, if disclosed, would impair its efforts "to contract for goods and services on favorable terms."
+TECO argues that the information in lines 1-3 of columns

+K, L, M, N, O and P, if disclosed, "would impair the efforts of Tampa Electric to contract for goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 TECO maintains that each of these columns provides specific information on segmented transportation costs which are the primary objects of this request for confidential treatment.